xoofx/SharpYaml/README.md

 **SharpYaml** is a .NET library that provides a **YAML parser and serialization engine** for .NET objects, **compatible with CoreCLR**.

+> NOTICE:
+>
+> This project is no longer actively maintained since 2016, but it's still accepting Pull-Requests.
+>
+> Small improvements and fixes are welcome, but big refactoring won't likely be.
+>
+> Please, open an issue in case you are not sure about the changes you want to bring before working on a PR.

 ## Usage

 ```C#